-Effects of PTH in the Bones
+Effects of PTH on the Bones

-In the bones, PTH stimulates the release of calcium in an indirect process through osteoclasts which ultimately lead to resorption of the bones.
-However, before osteoclast activity, PTH directly stimulates osteoblasts which increases their expression of RANKL, a receptor activator for nuclear factor kappa-B ligand, allowing for the differentiation of osteoblasts into osteoclasts.
+In the bones, PTH stimulates the release of calcium in an indirect process through osteoclasts which ultimately leads to the resorption of the bones.
+However, before osteoclast activity, PTH directly stimulates osteoblasts which increases their expression of RANKL, a receptor activator for nuclear factor kappa-B ligand, allowing for the differentiation of osteoblasts into osteocytes.
 PTH also inhibits the secretion of osteoprotegerin, allowing for preferential differentiation into osteoclasts.
 Osteoprotegerin normally competitively binds with RANKL diminishing the ability to form osteoclasts.
 Osteoclasts possess the ability to remodel the bones (resorption) by dissolution and degradation of hydroxyapatite and other organic material, releasing calcium into the blood.

 Effects of PTH on the Kidneys

-At the kidneys, parathyroid hormone has 3 functions in increasing serum calcium levels.
+In the kidneys, the parathyroid hormone has 3 functions in increasing serum calcium levels.
 Most of the physiologic calcium reabsorption in the nephron takes place in the proximal convoluted tubule and additionally at the ascending loop of Henle.
 Circulating parathyroid hormone targets the distal convoluted tubule and collecting duct, directly increasing calcium reabsorption.
 Parathyroid hormone decreases phosphate reabsorption at the proximal convoluted tubule.
-Phosphate ions in the serum form salts with calcium that are insoluble, resulting in a decreased plasma calcium.
+Phosphate ions in the serum form salts with calcium that are insoluble, resulting in decreased plasma calcium.
 The reduction of phosphate ions, therefore, results in more ionized calcium in the blood.

 PTH Indirect Effects on the Small Intestines and Reabsorption of Calcium